MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 KBDemo020
 ```

+## Setting the default output format

-> [!NOTE] You can use the `az configure` command to set up your environment or establish preferences such as default settings for output formats.
+You can use the `az configure` command to set up your environment or establish preferences such as default settings for output formats.
 For common use, the easiest output format default is the "table" format - select **3** when prompted for output format choices.

 ```Output
 What default output format would you like?